corrode/corrode.github.io/content/blog/lifetimes/index.md

 When people say that learning Rust is hard, they often mention lifetimes.
 However, even after seven years of writing Rust, 95% of my code, probably more, doesn't have any lifetime annotations!
 It is one of the areas of the language that I definitely worried way too much about when learning Rust, and I see many beginners do the same.

+{% info(headline="Disclaimer: When Lifetimes Really Matter", icon="info") %}

+The advice in this article is focused on typical scenarios.
+There are cases where you *do* have to worry about lifetimes.

+If you're working in areas like embedded systems, real-time applications, or other performance-critical environments, you might encounter scenarios where dealing with lifetimes is essential.
+In such cases, please consult the [section on lifetime elision in the Rustonomicon](https://doc.rust-lang.org/nomicon/lifetime-elision.html) for more detailed information.

+{% end %}

 ## What are lifetimes?

 Lifetimes tell the compiler how long a reference is valid.